CiscoDevNet/video-mesh-api-client/README.md

-# VideoMesh API Application
+# Video Mesh API Client

-An example of a 3rd party application built using the Webex VideoMesh APIs.
+An example of a 3rd party application built using the Webex Video Mesh APIs.

 The application is a simple simulation of how the APIs can be used to track organization data and retrieves and displays data such as Cluster Details, Cluster and Node Availability, Cluster Utilization, Call Redirects and Overflows, Media Health Monitoring and Reachability Test Results.